jbcl-io/box-image-picker/README.md

 </select>
 ```

-And then in your JS file, run:
+And then in your JS file, add:
 ```javascript
 var imagepicker = new BoxImagePicker('#imagepicker', {
     // options